-109. Hong, an introductory tax student, is beginning his 1st research project.
+109) Hong, an introductory tax student, is beginning his first research project.
 He has a complete understanding of the relevant facts for his project and has identified the initial research questions.
 He is now ready to begin using a tax service to identify relevant authorities.
 What are some suggestions for him on how to use tax services to identify relevant authorities?

-A novice may conduct a keyword search in the service, use the tax service's topical index, or "browse" the tax service to identify the relevant portions.
+Answer: A novice may conduct a keyword search in the service, use the tax service's topical index, or "browse" the tax service to identify the relevant portions.
 Some suggestions for identifying keywords: Try to describe the transaction in three to five words.
-An ideal keyword search typically includes (1) the relevant area of law and (2) a fact or two that describes the transaction.
-Try to avoid keywords that are too broad (e.g., income, deduction, taxable, etc.) or that may be too narrow.
+An ideal keyword search typically includes (1) the relevant area of law and (2) a fact or two that describes the transaction Try to avoid keywords that are too broad (e.g., income, deduction, taxable, etc.) or that may be narrow.

-If keyword searching is not proving beneficial, check your spelling, make sure you are searching the correct database, rethink your keywords, use another research method, use another tax service, or at as a last resort, take a break.
+If keyword searching is not proving beneficial, check your spelling, make sure you are searchin correct database, rethink your keywords, use another research method, use another tax service, a last resort, take a break.

-While utilizing keyword searches or other research methods to identify potentially relevant areas of law and tax authorities, you must constantly ask yourself whether you are indeed in the correct area of law.
-Once the answer to this question is an authoritative "yes," you can delve deeper into the area of law and related authorities to answer the question.
+While utilizing keyword searches or other research methods to identify potentially relevant area and tax authorities, you must constantly ask yourself whether you are indeed in the correct area Once the answer to this question is an authoritative "yes," you can delve deeper into the area of related authorities to answer the question.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with ambiguous statutes.
-Level of Difficulty: 3 Haro Topic: Tax Research 110.
-Mary Ann is working on a pretty big research project.
+110) Mary Ann is working on a pretty big research project.
 Her manager has alerted her to the possibility that some of her research questions are likely to be questions of fact, whereas others are likely to be questions of law.
 Explain the difference between the two types of questions and how this would influence her research.

-Two basic types of issues that researchers will encounter are questions of fact and questions of law.
+Answer: Two basic types of issues that researchers will encounter are questions of fact and questions of law.
 The answer to a question of fact hinges upon the facts and circumstances of the taxpayer's transaction.
 For example, whether a trade or business expense is "ordinary," "necessary," and "reasonable" and thus, deductible, is a question of fact.
 If you are researching a question of fact, it is important for the researcher to understand which facts determine the answer - in this case, which facts make an expense "ordinary," "necessary," and "reasonable" and which facts do not.
-In this type of question, the researcher will focus much of her efforts toward understanding how various facts impact the research answer and identifying authorities with fact patterns similar to her client's fact pattern.
+In this type of question, the researcher will focus much of her efforts toward understanding how various facts impact the research answer and identifying authorities with far patterns similar to her client's fact pattern.

-The answer to a question of law hinges upon the interpretation of the law, such as, interpreting a particular phrase in a code section.
-If a researcher is faced with this type of question, she will spend much of her time researching the various interpretations of the code section and take note of which authorities interpret the code differently and why.
+The answer to a question of law hinges upon the interpretation of the law, such as, interpreting particular phrase in a code section.
+If a researcher is faced with this type of question, she will spunch of her time researching the various interpretations of the code section and take note of which authorities interpret the code differently and why.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with ambiguous statutes.
-Level of Difficulty: 3 Haro Topic: Tax Research 111.
-Nolene suspects that one of her new clients may be intentionally underreporting his taxable income.
+111) Nolene suspects that one of her new clients may be intentionally underreporting his taxable income.
 What are the potential ramifications to her client of this behavior?
 What are the consequences to Nolene if she assists the client in underreporting income?
 Any advice for Nolene?